Differentially Private Gaussian Processes

 In \citet[section 4.1]{hall2013differential}, the vector $\bm{x}$ is identical to $\bm{x}^\prime$ with the exception of the last element $n$.
 In our case the inputs are identical (we are not trying to protect this part of the data).
-Instead it is to the values of $y$ (and hence $\bm{\alpha}$) that we need to offer privacy.
+Instead it is to the values of $\bm{y}$ (and hence $\bm{\alpha}$) that we need to offer privacy.
 To compute the norm in \eqref{norm_squared}, we consider the effect a difference between $\bm{y}$ and (perturbed) $\bm{y}^\prime$ has on the mean prediction function $f_D$ at $\bm{x}_*$.